 Review payroll tax submissions

-Are you submitting the proper amount of business taxes?
+Are you submitting the proper amount of business and employment taxes?
 This includes social security, federal and state unemployment taxes, and medicare/medicaid taxes.
-Reconcile payroll tax expenses by comparing your tax remittance reports against your own payroll system reports.
+Reconcile the expenses involved with payroll taxes by comparing your tax remittance reports against your own payroll system reports.